Dundee lottery winner must hand over £20k of drug-dealing proceeds

 In 2014, Tanbini won the jackpot after spending just £1 on a scratch card.

-He e won the cash after helping to unload a delivery at a newsagents in Dundee.
+He won the cash after helping to unload a delivery at a newsagents in Dundee.

 He tried to buy a packet of crisps for a pound but the shopkeeper refused to take the cash as Tanbini had done the good deed so he bought the winning scratch card instead and pocketed a small fortune.